Tom Carper: Personal life

+Finances

 As of 2018, according to OpenSecrets.org, Carper's net worth was more than $5.7 million.

+In August 2023, Congresstrading.com tweeted that Carper, a senior member of the Senate Finance Committee, made an inverse Nasdaq ETF purchase, a short sell option for investors looking to hedge against or profit from a decline in the index.
+The tweet questioned whether this was a conflict of interest for Carper.

 Almanac

 Elections are held the first Tuesday after November 1.
 The Governor and State Treasurer take office the third Tuesday of January.
 The Governor has a four-year term and the State Treasurer had a two-year term at this time.
 U.S. Representatives take office January 3 and have a two-year term.
 U.S. Senators also take office January 3, but have a six-year term.